 Contrary to previous work, our simulations indicate that geometric dilution may play a significant role in reducing the effective emission-line responsivity.
-For a BLR of fixed spatial extent, and a characteristic continuum variability time-scale $T{\rm char}$ which is less than the maximum delay for a particular line $\tau{\rm max}({\rm line})$ , for a given BLR geometry and observer line-of-sight orientation, the effective emission-line responsivity $\eta{\rm eff}$ , emission-line delay and the maximum of the continuum-emission-line cross-correlation coefficient are strongly correlated (Fig. 9, panels ii and v).
-For example, our simulations suggest that for our fiducial BLR model, $\eta{\rm eff}$ decreases significantly for $T{\rm char} \leq 100\,$ d, the maximum delay at the outer radius for our fiducial BLR geometry when observed at a line of sight inclination of 30°.
-This suggests that for a given BLR geometry, the characteristic continuum variability time-scale, $T{\rm char}$ , is a key quantity in the determination of the measured emission-line responsivity and delay.
-Importantly, if $T{\rm char} \geq \tau{\rm max}$ (line) geometric dilution is minimized and the measured responsivity and delay may be considered as representative of the underlying gas responsivity and mean response time-scale.
+For a BLR of fixed spatial extent, and a characteristic continuum variability timescale $T{char}$ which is less than the maximum delay for a particular line $\tau{\rm max}$ (line), for a given BLR geometry and observer line-of-sight orientation, the effective emission-line responsivity $\eta{\text{eff}}$ , emission-line delay and the maximum of the continuum-emission-line cross-correlation coefficient are strongly correlated (Figure 9, panels (ii) and (v)).
+For example, our simulations suggest that for our fiducial BLR model, $\eta{\rm eff}$ decreases significantly for $T{\rm char} \leq 100$ days, the maximum delay at the outer radius for our fiducial BLR geometry when observed at a line of sight inclination of 30 degrees.
+This suggests that for a given BLR geometry, the characteristic continuum variability timescale, $T{char}$ , is a key quantity in the determination of the measured emission-line responsivity and delay.
+Importantly, if $T{\text{char}} \ge \tau{\max}(\text{line})$ geometric dilution is minimised and the measured responsivity and delay may be considered as representative of the underlying gas responsivity and mean response timescale.
 Conversely, if $T{\rm char} < \tau{\rm max}$ (line), geometric dilution can act to significantly reduce the measured emission-line responsivity and delay.

-Changes in the short time-scale variability amplitude of the continuum light curve appear to be less important in the determination of $\eta{\rm eff}$ and delay, over the range in variability amplitude expected for the driving continuum light curve.
-Significantly, if for a fixed continuum luminosity, the characteristic continuum variability time-scale $T{\rm char}$ and BLR 'size' varies among the AGN population, then geometric dilution in individual sources will introduce scatter into the well-known BLR radius-luminosity relation.
+Changes in the short timescale variability amplitude of the continuum light-curve appear to be less important in the determination of $\eta{\rm eff}$ and delay, over the range in variability amplitude expected for the driving continuum light-curve.
+Significantly, if for a fixed continuum luminosity, the characteristic continuum variability timescale $T{\rm char}$ and BLR 'size' varies among the AGN population, then geometric dilution in individual sources will introduce scatter into the wellknown BLR radius-luminosity relation.

-Following on from the work of Gilbert & Peterson (2003), we have explored the effect of geometric dilution on emission-line responsivity for spherical, disc and bowl-shaped BLR geometries, spanning a range of BLR sizes (both geometrically thick and geometrically thin) using a fixed characteristic time-scale and amplitude for the driving continuum light curve.
-In the majority of cases the measured responsivities are found to be largest for smaller (more compact) BLRs (Figs 10, 12, and 14).
-For disc- and bowl-shaped BLR geometries, the largest responsivities are found for geometrically thin BLRs, neglecting the effects of inclination.
-For geometrically thick BLRs, the measured responsivity $\eta{eff}$ is strongly correlated with the characteristic size of the line-emitting region (Figs 11, 13, and 15).
-Significantly, Figs 10, 12, and 14 suggest that large changes in an emission-line's responsivity may be realized, if we relax the assumption of fixed BLR boundaries.
-We explore this further in Paper II.
+Following on from the work of Gilbert and Peterson (2003), we have explored the effect of geometric dilution on emission-line responsivity for spherical, disc and bowl-shaped BLR geometries, spanning a range of BLR sizes (both geometrically-thick and geometrically-thin) using a fixed characteristic timescale and amplitude for the driving continuum light-curve.
+In the majority of cases the measured responsivities are found to be largest for smaller (more compact) BLRs (Figures 10, 12, and 14).
+For disc- and bowl-shaped BLR geometries, the largest responsivities are found for geometrically-thin BLRs, neglecting the effects of inclination.
+For geometrically-thick BLRs, the measured responsivity $\eta{\rm eff}$ is strongly correlated with the characteristic size of the line-emitting region (Figures 11, 13, and 15).
+Significantly, Figures 10, 12, and 14 suggest that large changes in an emission-line's responsivity may be realised, if we relax the assumption of fixed BLR boundaries.
+We explore this further in paper II.

-ACKNOWLEDGEMENTS
+6 ACKNOWLEDGEMENTS

 We would like to thank the referee for some helpful suggestions which have helped to improve the clarity of the work presented here.
 We would also like to thank Anna Pancoast for a very careful reading of the original manuscript which helped to improve the clarity of the work presented here.
-MRG would also like to thank Kirk and Angela Korista and Western Michigan University for their generous hospitality during the early stages of this work.
+Mike Goad would also like to thank Kirk and Angela Korista and Western Michigan University for their generous hospitality during the early stages of this work.